Willamette Zone

 Eugene area

 Observant visitors may catch a glimpse of black-tailed deer and furbearers including beaver, otter, mink, red fox and coyotes.
-Some of the unusual and special bird species to be on the lookout for include white pelicans, black terns, band-tailed pigeons, yellow-headed blackbirds, osprey and bald eagles.
+Some of the unusual and special bird species to be on the lookout for include white pelicans, black terns, purple martins, band-tailed pigeons, yellow-headed blackbirds, osprey and bald eagles.

 Throughout the year look for waterfowl, shore birds, wading birds, songbirds, raptors, reptiles, and amphibians.
 During summer, visitors may also see western pond turtles basking on logs, branches, and rocks in sunny areas of rivers, off-channel ponds, and other wetlands.
 Please report sightings of turtles here.